 How to Encrypt a Computer as part of Windows Deployment

-Encrypting client computers with BitLocker during the initial imaging stage of a Windows Deployment can lower the administrative overhead necessary of implementing MBAM in an organization.
+Encrypting client computers with BitLocker during the initial imaging stage of a Windows Deployment can lower the administrative overhead necessary for implementing MBAM in an organization.
 It also ensures that every computer that is deployed already has BitLocker running and with the proper configuration.